 5Do ethical review fees apply?

-A fee for ethical review only applies only to research studies sponsored by industry (i.e., pharmaceutical, biological or medical device company) or any other for profit organization.
+A fee for ethical review only applies to research studies sponsored by industry (i.e., pharmaceutical, biological or medical device company) or any other for profit organization.

 The initial ethics review fee is waived for: